burklight/Duckhunt/README.md

 AI program able to predict the flight trajectory of several birds in order to shoot with high confidence.
 Furthermore, it was necessary to guess to which species those birds belonged to.
 This second objective was very important since shooting a Black Stork would highly lower your punctuation.
 All these predictions shoud be done only given the observation of past movements.
-For more information on the assignement and the skeleton of the code, please refer to [1](https://kth.kattis.com/problems/kth.ai.duckhunt).
+For more information on the assignement and the skeleton of the code, please refer to this [website](https://kth.kattis.com/problems/kth.ai.duckhunt).

 ## The code